akka/akka-persistence-cassandra/README.md

 Migrations
 ----------

+### 0.99

+Events by tag queries that detect missing events now fail with a `MissingTaggedEventException` rather than a `IllegalStateException`.
+If the latter was relied on for retrying modify code to now expect the new exception.

 ### Migrations to 0.80 and later

 0.80 introduces a completely different way to manage tags for events.
 You can skip right ahead to 0.98 without going to